mcreng/serverless-smart-album/serverless-chart/README.md

 # Serverless Chart

-This directory describes a Helm Chart that will setup OpenFAAS, Redis and PostgresQL.
+This directory describes a Helm Chart that will setup Redis and MongoDB.

 This will download the required dependencies to the `charts/` directory.